What is Cloud DLP?

 As organisations expand their use of IT to manage their businesses, and do more computing in the cloud, more cybersecurity risks arise.
 These new threats demand more use of cloud data loss prevention (DLP) technology.
 Cloud DLP solutions use business rules to classify and protect confidential and critical information—and deploy the necessary security controls— so that users and compromised user accounts cannot accidentally or maliciously share data, which would put their organisations at risk.

-Organisations are adopting cloud DLP because of emerging threats based on social engineering and rigorous new data privacy laws that require stringent data protection or data access requirements.
+Organisations are adopting cloud based DLP because of emerging threats based on social engineering and rigorous new data privacy laws that require stringent data protection or data access requirements.

 At the same time, many of your current or former employees may have access to sensitive or valuable information and could misuse that access for personal or professional gain.
 According to Ponemon, the number of insider-caused cybersecurity incidents has increased by a whopping 47% since 2018.
 And the average annual cost of Insider Threats has also skyrocketed in only two years, rising 31% to $11.45 million.
 Being aware of the threats originating inside or outside your organisation is more important than ever.